-Complete darkness at night teaches melatonin levels to rise properly.
+Complete darkness at night allows melatonin levels to rise optimally.

 The further the effort toward evening darkness, the deeper the benefits, and the more likely the circadian rhythm will be properly restored and maintained.

-After years of undermining it, a strong circadian rhythm often takes weeks and months to develop.
-Once strong, it can become robust and bounce back more and more quickly.
+A strong circadian rhythm often takes weeks and months to develop.
+Once strong, though, the circadian rhythm can become robust — bouncing back more and more quickly after interruptions.

-The benefits of circadian rhythm work can begin to be noticed in as little as a few days to a few weeks.
+However, the benefits of great circadian rhythm habits can be noticed in only a few days or a few weeks.

-Every light source has a “color temperature” — rated in Kelvins.
+Each and every light source has a “color temperature” — which is rated in Kelvins.

 Sunset / Sunrise

 Red wavelengths are dominant.
 Light looks more red, orange, or yellow.

 Blue wavelengths are dominant.
 Light looks more white, or even blue.